ignitedcms/gozen/README.md

 If you're itching for a Laravel, Ruby on Rails or Django python like development experience in Go, you'll fall in love with Gozen.

+## How is this different?
+Typically, most golang frameworks come with a lot of bloat, or very specific ways to go about handling web traffic.
+Gozen is different because it is super lightweight, with the majority of the core files written from scratch.

 ### Features
 - Scaffolding
 - Middleware